dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/user-account-password.jpg

-What is displayed after account creation is just the *user name*.
+What is displayed after account creation is just the *user name*?
 The *user account* consists of the user name and the password.
-Investigate the newly created user name by revealing "What's related".
+Investigate the newly created user name via the "Related" button.
 The user name is associated with some information:

 * disk quota: how much space the user can use on the computer